rseng/starter-pack/communication.md

 unity across groups with the steps above.
 However, if you want to go above and beyond and possibly work together, you could consider the following:

- - create a shared GitHub organization to work on code together
+ - create a shared GitHub organization to work on code together ([rseng](https://github.com/rseng)!)
  - create a group Twitter for your community
  - have weekly, biweekly, or monthly phone or video calls to discuss collaborations
+ - give presentations or talks to your community to create awareness

 This scenario is likely more suited to smaller institutions where individuals would benefit from working together, as opposed to RSEs sitting in separate departments with already established projects and teams.